Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

 ![Select location for CIQS deployment]({{ site.baseurl }}\images\location.png)

+> **Note**: The set of locations for a particular solution is computed as the **intersection** of available regions for each comprised Azure resources.

-The selected location is used by the Resource Group provisioning and most of the time, is also used for underlying Azure resources provisionings accessed with `[resourceGroup().location]` signature in ARM templates.
+The selected location is used by the Resource Group creation and most of the time, is also used for underlying Azure resources provisionings with `[resourceGroup().location]` signature in ARM templates.
 For example:

 ```json
 {